ArwynFr/arma3sync-docker/.github/USAGE.md

 Arma3Sync-docker provides images for the following versions of the OpenJDK runtime:
 *   jre8, version used by arma3sync developpers
 *   jre17, current LTS version of the runtime
+*   jre20, current latest version of the runtime

 ***Note:** Due to a bug in Github's runner engine matrix build system, I'm not able to provide shorter tags.*